Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 Cause and symptoms of hypochromic anemia

-Iron deficiency causes anemia of the hypochromic type.
-The hemoglobin level is lowered when the number of erythrocytes is acceptable.
+Iron deficiency causes hypochromic anemia.
+The hemoglobin level is reduced with an acceptable number of red blood cells.
 In women, this type of anemia is more common, as it occurs due to blood loss during heavy menstruation, after childbirth.

 Pregnancy is also a provoking factor in the development of anemia.
-The elderly and children suffer from iron deficiency anemia.
+Elderly people and children suffer from iron deficiency anemia.

-In men, hypochromism is observed less often, and its presence is associated with internal bleeding in the organs of the gastrointestinal tract.
-A low reading can be caused by lead poisoning.
+In men, hypochromia is observed less frequently, and its presence is associated with internal bleeding in the gastrointestinal tract.
+A low rate may be caused by lead poisoning.

-A mild degree of anemia is manifested by a feeling of fatigue, lack of vitality.
-Cells of tissues of vital organs do not receive enough oxygen and begin to “suffocate”.
+A mild degree of anemia is manifested by a feeling of fatigue and lack of vitality.
+The tissue cells of vital organs do not receive enough oxygen and begin to “suffocate.”

-The severe stage of blood disease is expressed by the manifestations:
+The severe stage of the blood disease is expressed by the following manifestations:

 • difficulty breathing;